flozz/cover-thumbnailer/README.md

 ### Pictures folders

-If Cover Thumbnailer is **enabled for pictures folders** (it is the case by default) and the current folder is recognized as a pictures folder, the generated thumbnail will looks like a portfolio, up to four pictures found in the folder.
+If Cover Thumbnailer is **enabled for pictures folders** (it is the case by default) and the current folder is recognized as a pictures folder, the generated thumbnail will looks like a portfolio, and up to four pictures found in the folder will be displayed on it.

 #### In short